 StoneFly’s DR series are state of the art disaster recovery appliances.
 These 8th generation appliances are hyperconverged backup and disaster recovery solutions that are easily scalable to your needs.
 They can connect to public and private clouds and can deliver Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs) of less than 15 minutes.
 This is made possible through a unique feature that allows users to directly spin up their VMs on the backup and DR appliance.

-They are equipped with enterprise-grade backup software and deliver data protection features and data services such as delta based snapshots, replication, encryption, mountable snapshots, anti-malware, anti-ransomware, WORM (Write-Once Read-Many).
-Sync & Async Replication and several others.
+They are equipped with enterprise-grade backup software and deliver data protection features and data services such as automated air-gapping, immutable WORM storage for file and S3 object data, immutable snapshots, encryption, sync & async Replication and several others.

 Our appliances come with standard iSCSI support and an optional NAS upgrade.
 They also come with a pre-installed Storage Concentrator Virtual Machine (SCVM™) which can be used by our customers to centrally manage their data backups and create redundant copies of their backups to the Azure cloud, AWS cloud, StoneFly private cloud or any other S3 compatible cloud by creating NAS backup repositories.